Argentina: Import (general)

 Foreign exchange is controlled by the government through the:

-There is a Dual Exchange Rate System with an official fixed rate and a free floating peso market rate.
-Most payment transactions require that a bank transfer the payment and that payments cannot be made without proof of customs clearance, or a legal commitment that goods will clear customs upon arrival.
+- Note: There is a Dual Exchange Rate System with an official fixed rate and a free floating peso market rate.
+Most payment transactions require that a bank transfer the payment and that payments cannot be made without proof of Customs clearance, or a legal commitment that goods will clear Customs upon arrival in Argentina.

-Non-essential imports must be settled using the free floating rate.
-Raw materials, capital goods and goods deemed essential may be imported using the fixed rate.
+- Non-essential imports must be settled using the free floating exchange rate.
+Raw materials, capital goods and goods deemed essential may be imported using the currency fixed exchange rate.

 The unit of currency is the ARS = Argentine Peso [$] (subdivided into 100 Centavos).